-Adjusted EBITDA, as defined by the Company, refers to net income before depreciation of property, plant, equipment and amortization of intangible assets, finance costs, interest on pension and other postemployment benefit obligations, income taxes, foreign exchange loss (gain), finance income, carbon tax, changes in fair value of warrant, earnout and share-based compensation liabilities, transaction costs, listing expense, past service costs - pension, past service costs - post-employment benefits and share-based compensation related to Omnibus Long Term Incentive Plan.
+Adjusted EBITDA, as defined by the Company, refers to net income before depreciation of property, plant, equipment and amortization of intangible assets, finance costs, interest on pension and other post-employment benefit obligations, income taxes, foreign exchange loss (gain), finance income, carbon tax, changes in fair value of warrant, earnout and share-based compensation liabilities, transaction costs, listing expense, past service costs - pension, past service costs - post-employment benefits and share-based compensation related to Omnibus Long Term Incentive Plan.
 Adjusted EBITDA margin is calculated by dividing Adjusted EBITDA by revenue for the corresponding period.
-Adjusted EBITDA per ton is calculated by dividing Adjusted EBITDA by tons of steel products sold for the corresponding period.
+Adjusted EBITDA per ton is calculated by dividing Adjusted EBITDA by revenue for the corresponding period.
 Adjusted EBITDA is not intended to represent cash flow from operations, as defined by IFRS, and should not be considered as alternatives to income from operations, or any other measure of performance prescribed by IFRS.
-Adjusted EBITDA, as defined and used by the Company, may not be comparable to Adjusted EBITDA as defined and used by other companies.
-We consider Adjusted EBITDA to be a meaningful measure to assess our operating performance in addition to IFRS measures.
-These measures are included because we believe it can be useful in measuring our operating performance and our ability to expand our business and provide management and investors with additional information for comparison of our operating results across different time periods and to the operating results of other companies.
+Adjusted EBITDA to be a meaningful measure to assess our operating performance in addition to IFRS measures.
+These measures are included because we believe it can be useful in measuring our operating results across different time periods and to the operating results of other companies.
 Adjusted EBITDA is also used by analysts and our lenders as measures of our financial performance.
 In addition, we consider Adjusted EBITDA margin and Adjusted EBITDA per ton, to be useful measures of our operating performance and profitability across different time periods that enhance the comparability of our results.
 For a reconciliation of Adjusted EBITDA to its most comparable IFRS financial measures, see "Adjusted EBITDA" presented in this MD&A.